HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 3. Serve unminified code in development.
 4. In production, serve a minfied, uniquely named, permanently cachable file containing your entire app.
 5. Be able to toggle between those two states with a simple config flag.
-6. Be able to use Browserify for all compatible modules, but still be able to bundle other libraries into our app file.
+6. Be able to use browserify for all compatible modules, but still be able to bundle other libraries into our app file.
 7. Be able to serve/minify/cache CSS in the same way.

 Since defining this type of browser app "package" is such a common problem that we want for all apps, I built a helper to make it a bit easier to work with.

 It's called "moonboots."
-To use it, you define your browser app like this (assuming node.js and express):
+To use it, you define your browser app like this (assuming Node and Express):

 ```javascript
 var Moonboots = require('moonboots');